-On January 15, 2010, Lewis Blakeney ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
-Department of Transportation's ("Agency") decision to terminate him from his position as a Motor Vehicle Operator.
-On February 19, 2010, Agency submitted its Answer to Employee's petition for appeal, along with other supporting documents.
+On August 15, 2011, Shaun Friday ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
+Public Schools' ("Agency") decision to terminate him from his position as a Maintenance Worker effective July 29, 2011.
+Employee was terminated for receiving a 'Minimally Effective' rating under the IMPACT Performance Assessment System for the 2009-2010, and 2010-2011 school years.
+On September 22, 2011, Agency submitted its Answer to Employee's petition for appeal, along with other supporting documents.

-I was assigned this matter on or around June 10, 2012.
-On June 11, 2012, I issued an Order directing the parties to attend a Status Conference on July 11, 2012.
-On June 19, 2012, Employee's copy of the June 11, 2012, Order which was mailed to his address on record was returned to this Office marked "RETURN TO SENDER; VACANT; UNABLE TO FORWARD."
-Agency was present for the Status Conference, but Employee was a no-show.
-Thereafter, on July 12, 2012, I issued an Order for Statement of Good Cause.
-Employee was ordered to submit a statement of good cause based on his failure to attend the July 11, 2012 Status Conference.
-Employee had until July 25, 2012 to respond.
-The Order specifically noted that if either party did not appear at the Status Conference, sanctions may be imposed pursuant to OEA Rule 621, 59 DCR 2129 (March 16, 2012).
-On July 25, 2012, the July 12, Order mailed to Employee's address on record was also returned to this Office marked "RETURN TO SENDER;

-NO SUCH STREET; UNABLE TO FORWARD.
-As of the date of this decision, Employee has not responded to this Order.
+I was assigned this matter on June 18, 2013.
+On June 20, 2013, I issued an Order directing Employee to address the jurisdiction issue in this matter because he noted in his Petition for Appeal that he filed a grievance with the Union on July 18, 2011, before filing his Petition for Appeal with this Office.
+On June 27, 2013, Employee's copy of the June 20, 2013, Order which was mailed to his address on record was returned to this Office marked "RETURN TO SENDER; ATTEMPTED-NOT KNOWN; UNABLE TO FORWARD."
+Thereafter, on June 28, 2013, I issued an Order for Statement of Good Cause.
+Employee was ordered to submit a statement of good cause based on his failure to update his address with this Office.
+Employee had until July 10, 2013, to respond.
+The Order specifically noted that a party's failure to advise this Office of a change of address shall constitute a failure to prosecute, and may result in the appeal being dismissed pursuant to OEA Rule 621.3(c), 59 DCR 2129 (March 16, 2012).
+As of the date of this decision, Employee has not responded to either Order.
 The record is now closed.